Independent auditor's report

 In our opinion:

-- the accompanying consolidated financial statements give a true and fair view of the financial position of Koninklijke DSM N.V. (hereafter: Royal DSM) as at 31 December 2016, and of its result and its cash flows for 2016 in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and with Part 9 of Book 2 of the Netherlands Civil Code;
+- the accompanying consolidated financial statements give a true and fair view of the financial position of Koninklijke DSM N.V. (hereafter: Royal DSM) as at 31 December 2017 and of its result and its cash flows for the year then ended, in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and with Part 9 of Book 2 of the Dutch Civil Code.

-- the accompanying parent company financial statements give a true and fair view of the financial position of Royal DSM as at 31 December 2016, and of its result for 2016 in accordance with Part 9 of Book 2 of the Netherlands Civil Code.
+- the accompanying parent company financial statements give a true and fair view of the financial position of Royal DSM as at 31 December 2017 and of its result for the year then ended, in accordance with Part 9 of Book 2 of the Dutch Civil Code.

 What we have audited

-We have audited the financial statements 2016 of Royal DSM, based in Heerlen, the Netherlands.
+We have audited the financial statements 2017 of Royal DSM based in Heerlen.
 The financial statements include the consolidated financial statements and the parent company financial statements.

 The consolidated financial statements comprise: